AsimMasood99/Relipmoc/README.md

 - **Operators**: `+`, `-`, `*`, `/`, `=`, `==`, `!=`, `<`, `>`
 - **Delimiters**: `;`, `,`, `(`, `)`, `{`, `}`
 - **Strings**: String literals (e.g., `"hello"`)

+## Contributing

+This is a learning project for compiler construction.
+Feel free to extend the lexer with additional features like:
+- More operators and keywords
+- Support for floating-point numbers
+- Comments handling
+- Error recovery mechanisms